 How to report identity theft on Twitter

 Twitter policy allows for “parody, commentary, or fan accounts,” but will remove accounts it agrees portray another person in a “confusing or deceptive manner.”
 To report an account:

 - Go to the impersonation form.
 You don’t need to be logged in

 - Select A user is pretending to be me or someone I know

-- Specify whether you are the user or an authorized representative of the victim (You will be turned away if you select the friend/fan option)
+- Specify whether you are the user or an authorized representative of the victim.
+They will turn you away if you select the friend/fan option

 - Provide information including your name, email, username, and a description of the problem including the offending account

 LinkedIn does not have a specialized channel for reporting impersonation accounts.
 To report an account:

 - LinkedIn asks that you first make sure the account is not a duplicate you accidentally created with an alternate email address, since this is a common problem.
 Use this FAQ to check and, if so, get help merging your contacts into one profile.

 - If you are sure the account was not created by you, log in and click Get Help under Account & Settings in the upper right.
 The icon is your profile picture.

 - Click on Help Forum in the navigation menu up top.